Tag Archives: activists

 Continue reading

-Filed under Actions / Protest, Bioenergy / Agrofuels, BREAKING NEWS from Rio+20, Climate Change, Commodification of Life, Corporate Globalization, Green Economy, Greenwashing, Indigenous Peoples, Land Grabs, Posts from Anne Petermann, REDD, Rights, Resilience, and Restoration, Rio+20, The Greed Economy and the Future of Forests, World Bank
+Filed under Actions / Protest, Bioenergy / Agrofuels, Climate Change, Corporate Globalization, Green Economy, Greenwashing, Indigenous Peoples, Land Grabs, Posts from Anne Petermann, REDD, Rights, Resilience, and Restoration, Rio+20, World Bank

 Civil society groups denounce Sustainable Energy for All initiative promoted at Rio+20 Earth Summit